apache/echarts-doc/en/option-gl/partial/light.md

 ##${prefix|default("#")} ambientCubemap(Object)

-ambientCubemap uses texture as the source of ambient light, which provides diffuse and specular for objects.
+The ambientCubemap uses texture as the source of ambient light, which provides diffuse and specular for objects.
 The diffuse and specular can be set separately by [diffuseIntensity](~${componentType}.light.ambientCubemap.diffuseIntensity) and [specularIntensity](~${componentType}.light.ambientCubemap.specularIntensity).

 ###${prefix|default("#")} texture(string)

-The url of the ambient cubemap supports HDR images in the `.hdr` format.
-Resources for `.hdr` can be obtained from http://www.hdrlabs.com/sibl/archive.html and other websites.
+The URL of the ambient cubemap supports HDR images in the `.hdr` format.
+You can obtained the resources for `.hdr` from http://www.hdrlabs.com/sibl/archive.html and other websites.

 Example：